liuggio/liuggio.github.com/_posts/2013-01-03-automate-test-and-code-inspection-in-php-with-guard-and-symfony2.md

 20:33:23 - INFO - Guard is now watching at '/var/www/StatsDClientBundle'
 ```

 This will test the entire library for you, any changes will test only the files that have changed

 If you install `libnotify` with

 `gem install libnotify`

-you will have (screenshot)
+you will have an Icon next your top panel.

+### 4 **Trick** Guard on large directories

+If you have big project you need to increase the amount of watches of libnotify

+see this page for more info: https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers

+## **Inspect**  Guard!

-Another plugin that I suggest is Guard for code inspection,
+Another plugin that I suggest is Guard for code inspection:

 is easy to install

 ```bash
 sudo pear install PHP_CodeSniffer